 Check out also these potato salad deviled eggs recipe.
 It’s a fun and healthy, mayo free appetizer.

-My Mum's Best Russian Potato Salad is a traditional Polish recipe, a firm family favourite, popular all year round, great as an everyday recipe as well as special occasion dish to enjoy with family and friends.
+My Mum's Polish Potato Salad (Jarzynowa) is a traditional Polish recipe, a firm family favourite, popular all year round, great as an everyday recipe as well as special occasion dish to enjoy with family and friends.

 - 4 medium salad potatoes